Rule syntax

 The pattern-not-regex

-operator filters results using a PCRE regular expression in multiline mode.
+operator filters results using a PCRE2 regular expression in multiline mode.
 This is most useful when combined with regular-expression only rules, providing an easy way to filter findings without having to use negative lookaheads. pattern-not-regex

 works with regular pattern